CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 {{<figure src="/images/netq/wjh-device-stats-hover-42.png" width="400">}}

-Select **Show all drops** to bring up a list of all WJH drops for the device:
+Select **Show all drops** to display a list of all WJH drops for the device:

 {{<figure src="/images/netq/wjh-all-drops-panel-42.png" width="600">}}